meyassu/quaker/README.md

 ## Modules

 ### Revgeocoder
 Revgeocoder is a general-purpose reverse geocoder.
-It works by indexing an exhaustive dataset containing the geometry and location of every geographical boundary in the world, both maritime and land, with an R-tree, narrowing down the set of possible regions with the R-tree for every query point, and then performing a Point-in-Polygon (PiP) operation on the filtered set of regions.
-Each of these components of Revgeocoder will be discussed here.

-Program logs can be found in revgeocoder/user_data/logs.txt after program execution.
+It takes in as input data any raw CSV file with columns named 'longitude' and 'latitude' and returns as output the exact same CSV file with the additional columns 'province' and 'country'.

+#### Reverse Geocoding Algorithm
+Revgeocoder depends on an R-tree populated with an extensive boundary dataset for spatial indexing (more information on this in [Boundary Dataset](#boundary-dataset) and [Spatial Indexing with R-tree](#spatial-indexing-with-r-tree)).
+The core algorithm, which is implemented in revgeocoder/src/core/rgc.py, consists of doing the following for every coordinate point in the input: query the R-tree to quickly narrow down the set of candidate regions and perform a Point-in-Polygon (PiP) operation on each candidate region until a match is found.
+If any point is matched with a maritime boundary, Revgeocoder checks to see if there are any coastlines within 370.4 km (the UN specified buffer distance within which nations are authorized to exploit the ocean for economic resources), and if there are, it matches the point with that country.

+It is possible to carry out this process for large inputs with batch processing while using a raw CSV file on SSD as a rudimentary database but this is inferior to using a true relational database engine.
+Revgeocoder uses a PostGreSQL database on the backend to efficiently perform batch processing on the data.
+At this time, the central database environment is under development, so the user must provide connection details and credentials to their own PostGreSQL instance in a configuration file.
+This is perfectly safe since the software is designed to be run locally.
+The batch size can also be specified in the configuration file by the user.
+More information on the input configuration file and other execution steps can be found in [Instructions](#instructions).
+Revgeocoder interfaces with the database via the functions in revgeocoder/src/utils/database.py.

 #### Boundary Dataset
 The boundary data is sourced from a community-run site known as [NaturalEarth](https://www.naturalearthdata.com/downloads/).
 All of the land boundaries are at the provicial level (e.g. states, administrative regions) and the maritime boundaries include seas, oceans, and some lakes although most small bodies of water are excluded from the dataset.